Performance Optimization & Memory Management for State Machines

 Avoid autoCleanupContexts in production

-The CNS autoCleanupContexts option adds significant overhead:
+The CNS autoCleanupContexts option adds overhead:

-- O(1 + A) runtime cost per cleanup check (where A = number of SCC ancestors)
+new CNS().
+Building it isO(V + E)for the graph/SCC pass plus the SCC-ancestor transitive closure (up toO(V²)for densely connected graphs). - O(1 + A) runtime cost per cleanup check (where A = number of SCC ancestors)

 - Memory overhead for storing SCC graphs and ancestor relationships